 Crystal Crescent Beach

 Crystal Crescent Beach is one of the best beach stops near the Halifax/Sambro area.
 It offers white sand, ocean views, walking trails, and a classic Atlantic coastline feel.
-It is a good low-key activity before or after your expedition, especially if you want to spend time outdoors without committing to a full-day road trip.
+It is a good low-key activity after your expedition, especially if you want to spend time outdoors without committing to a full-day road trip.
 Learn more.

 The Classic Day Trip: Peggy’s Cove, Mahone Bay, and Lunenburg